-What if a parent changes their mind later in the year
+What if a parent changes their mind later in the year about deferred entry?

 If a parent decides later in the year that their child is ready for school then they should speak to the headteacher to discuss a start date and inform their early years provider (e.g., nursery, pre-school, child-minder) of their decision.